 Our Mission: To enrich the mind, body and spirit of the young and young at heart through exploration in a garden environment based on children’s literature.

-This intern will work closely with garden staff to assist with the development, implementation and evaluation of the Garden’s special events, including, but not limited to: Solstice Celebration, the Secret Garden Dinner Series, Pollinator Picnic, Fairyfolk Festival, and other family programs and adults-only programs.
+Special Events Intern (Summer 2018): This intern will work closely with garden staff to assist with the development, implementation and evaluation of the Garden’s special events, including, but not limited to: Solstice Celebration, the Secret Garden Dinner Series, Pollinator Picnic, Fairyfolk Festival, and other family programs and adults-only programs.
 Responsibilities will include: assisting with the planning, implementation and evaluation of various Saturday family festivals; assisting in the marketing, coordinating and evaluation of various events for grown-ups in the Gardens; and coordinating aspects of the Bookworm Gardens annual fundraising efforts.
-Unpaid.
-Students may apply for credit through their college or university.